labgrid-project/labgrid/doc/index.rst

 Welcome to labgrid's documentation!
 ===================================

-labgrid is a embedded board control python library with a focus on testing, development and general automation.
+labgrid is an embedded board control python library with a focus on testing, development and general automation.
 It includes a remote control layer to control boards connected to other hosts.